 What's Your Story?
 Writing the Memoir

 There are 2 options: Option 1 for new writers to this genre, and Option 2 for experienced writers with a first draft in hand.
+Option 2 includes additional one-on-one sessions and written critiques.
 This class offers one-on-one support, leading you through powerful exercises to help you put your story on the page.
 Whether you're writing for yourself, a small circle of friends, or the world at large, start today!

 At a glance